jerry3k/changedatacapture/CDC-REQS.md

 ## Task 3.
 Create a User Account
 Create a user account to use with the Oracle CDC Client origin.
 You need the account to access the database through JDBC.

-`cdc_user` was created in July for `GLSAGABO` for this purpose.
+`cdc_user` and `striim` were created in July for `GLSAGABO` for this purpose.
 But a new user with another name can also be used.
+Please make sure if you create a new user account, delete the old users `cdc_user` and `striim`, only 1 user account is required.

 You create accounts differently based on the Oracle version that you use:
 <!--